 Become familiar with the increased risk of cardiovascular disease (CVD) in first responders and the associated risk factors.

-- Summarize the impact of the study interventions on CVD risk factors, including the role of program adherence.
+lifestyle program to address CVD risk factors in first responders and the evaluation methods used in the study.
+Summarize the impact of the study interventions on CVD risk factors, including the role of program adherence.

-firefighters and law enforcement officers is well documented.1–8 The mortality ratio for middle-aged firefighters is reported to be 73% greater ( P < 0.005) compared with non- firefighters.
-The Centers for Disease Control concluded that sudden cardiac death is a leading cause of death in both volunteer and career firefighters during emergency responses.
-The odds of coronary heart disease (CHD) death are increased 5.6-fold and 6.4-fold during alarm response and fire suppression, respectively.
-Similarly, law enforcement officers are at higher risk of sudden cardiac death during stressful duties compared with non-emergency duties.5 Their risk of sudden cardiac death is 34 to 69 times higher during restraints and altercations, 32 to 51 times higher during pursuits, 20 to 23 times higher during physical training, and six to nine times higher during medical and rescue operations compared with routine non-emergency activities.
-5 Most on-duty CHD fatalities in firefighters are in those with underlying CHD, suggesting that improved medical screening and management could prevent many premature deaths.
-The elevated CVD-risk in firefighters and law enforcement officers could be considered a threat to national security given their importance as first responders to national emergencies.
+firefighters and law enforcement officers is well documented.
+The mortality ratio for middle-aged 1–8 firefighters is reported to be 73% greater ( P < 0.005) compared with non- firefighters.
+The Centers for Disease Control concluded that sudden cardiac death is a leading cause of death in both volunteer and career 2 firefighters during emergency responses.
+The odds of 3 coronary heart disease (CHD) death are increased 5.6-fold and 6.4-fold during alarm response and fire suppression, respectively.
+Similarly, law enforcement officers are at higher risk of sudden cardiac death during stressful duties compared with non-emergency duties.
+4 Their risk of sudden cardiac death is 34 to 69 times higher during restraints and altercations, 32 to 51 times higher during pursuits, 20 to 23 times higher during physical training, and six to nine times higher during medical and rescue operations compared with routine non-emergency activities.
+5 Most on-duty CHD fatalities in 5 firefighters are in those with underlying CHD, suggesting that improved medical screening and management could prevent many premature deaths.
+The elevated CVD-risk in 4 firefighters and law enforcement officers could be considered a threat to national security given their importance as first responders to national emergencies.

 lifestyle habits.
 This type of dyslipidemia is characterized by impaired lipid metabolism including increased levels of small-dense low-density lipoprotein (LDL) particles and depressed levels of large high-density lipoprotein (HDL) particles.
-1 Excess dietary intake of refined carbohydrates in the setting of insulin resistance exacerbates the atherogenic dyslipidemia.10 As demonstrated by the Federal Firefighter Heart Disease Prevention Study, atherosclerosis in firefighters is associated with insulin resistance and reduced concentrations of large HDL particles, suggestive of impaired HDL metabolism.
+1 Excess dietary intake of refined carbohydrates in the setting of insulin resistance exacerbates the atherogenic dyslipidemia.
+9 As demonstrated by the Federal Firefighter Heart Disease Prevention Study, atherosclerosis in 10 firefighters is associated with insulin resistance and reduced concentrations of large HDL particles, suggestive of impaired HDL metabolism.
 1

 Large HDL particles and other HDL subspecies may be measured in clinical practice using gradient gel electrophoresis technology.
-11 This approach, based on gel electrophoresis and automated image analysis of immunoblots, provides precise measurements of the major subspecies of HDL enabling more accurate assessment of CVD risk and response to lifestyle treatment.
-Large HDL, known as “α 1 HDL” due to its electrophoretic mobility pattern, is much more strongly associated with CVD events, atherosclerosis, and HDL functionality than HDL-cholesterol.12,16,21 Furthermore, changes in α 1 HDL levels are much more sensitive to weight loss and dietary effects than HDL cholesterol levels.
+11 This approach, based on gel electrophoresis and automated image analysis of immunoblots, provides precise measurements of the major subspecies of HDL enabling more accurate assessment of CVD risk and response to 12–20 lifestyle treatment.
+Large HDL, known as “α 1 HDL” due to its electrophoretic mobility pattern, is much more strongly associated with CVD events, atherosclerosis, and HDL functionality than HDL-cholesterol.
+Furthermore, changes in 12,16,21 α 1 HDL levels are much more sensitive to weight loss and dietary effects than HDL cholesterol levels.
 15,22,23

 firefighters.
 We conducted a 1-year randomized controlled trial to assess the real-world clinical effectiveness of an evidence-based individualized lifestyle program designed to identify and treat atherogenic dyslipidemia, CVD risk factors, and abdominal obesity in first responders.
 The specific primary outcome measure was an increase of 5 mg/dL or more of α 1 HDL in the intervention population after 12 months on the lifestyle program as a surrogate measure for reduction of cardiovascular risk.
 Secondary outcome measures included, reduction of weight, reduction of percentage body fat, reduction of waist/hip circumference and measures of glycemic control, insulin resistance, lipids, and inflammation markers.
 METHODS

 firefighters) and police headquarters ( police officers) were identified in 10 cities in the suburban areas of Boston, Massachusetts and Phoenix, Arizona and these cities were randomized to 12 months in the intervention and control group via a computerized randomization program.
 The study was designed to detect a 5 mg/dL increase in α 1 HDL in the treatment group versus the control group with 80% statistical power and a significance level (alpha) of 0.05.
 The 12-month improvement in alpha1 should be at least 5 mg/dL greater in the treatment group than the control group (eg, 5 mg/dL vs 0 mg/dL).
 The standard deviation of that change is estimated to be 6.0 mg/dL for the combined group (about 8 mg/dL for the treatment group and 4 mg/dL for the control group).
 Sample size calculations indicate we need 46 participants to complete the trial (eg. 23 intervention, 23 control) to achieve 80% power to find a significant difference ( P < 0.05) between intervention and control.
 Sample size calculator used for these calculations: http://stat.ubc.ca/∼rollin/stats/ssize/n2.html